ibm-cloud-docs/vpc/lb-overview.md

 {{site.data.content.load-balancer-grant-service-auth}}

 To prevent errors, you must establish the required authorization between your load balancer and {{site.data.keyword.secrets-manager_full_notm}}.
 In addition, updating certificates in Secrets Manager does not automatically update your ALB.
 For your load balancer to reflect any changes in the certificate, make a small update (such as changing the health check interval or timeout value) to cause a refresh.
-This action will update the certificate on your load balancer to match the certificate in Secrets Manager.
+This action updates the certificate on your load balancer to match the certificate in Secrets Manager.
 You can then revert any changes that you made back to their original values.
 {: important}

 Transport Layer Security (TLS) 1.2 and 1.3 are supported.
-However, TLS 1.3 is used by default unless you specifically configure the client side to utilize 1.2.
-Application load balancers honor all supported TLS 1.3 ciphers sent by the client-side request.
+However, TLS 1.3 is used by default unless you specifically configure the client side to use 1.2.
+Application load balancers accept all supported TLS 1.3 ciphers that are sent by the client-side request.
 {: note}

 The following lists the supported ciphers (in order of precedence):